There’s nothing quite like the clickety clack

 Though bushfires still burned green at night

-Burning sulphur residue was a wonderful sight!
+Burning sulphur made a wonderful sight!

-The dismantling of the smelter was a bonus for all
+Dismantling the smelter was a bonus for all

 Who attended South Queenstown Primary School.